Aisha Rimi: Career

 Aisha Rimi started off her law career at Ajumogobia & Okeke from 1991 to 2001 before proceeding to Chadbourne & Parke New York(now Norton Rose) as a visiting attorney where she spent a year.
 From 2002 to 2007, she was a Senior Vice President at GWI Consulting in Washington DC.
 In 2007, she became a founding partner at Rimi & Partners.
 In May 2017, she merged with Olasupo Shasore (SAN), Uyiekpen Giwa-Osagie, Oyinkan Badejo-Okusanya to form a continental law firm, now known as Africa Law Practice (ALP Legal or ALP NG & Co), which is associated with ALP International (in Mauritius) and with partner law offices in Kenya, Rwanda, South Africa, Tanzania, Uganda and Zambia.

 At ALP NG & Co, she is the managing partner as well as an attorney on foreign investment and regulatory compliance.
 She also advises on project finance, joint ventures (corporate and operational), and all manners of commercial legal practice and private clients.
 She sits on several boards.
 She is also the recently appointed CEO of the Nigerian Investment Promotion Commission(NIPC).

-Core Competencies

-Corporate Commercial Law | Government & Regulatory Compliance | Diplomatic Negotiations | Executive Leadership & Team Building | Business Advisory & Administration | Strategic Planning & Execution | Project Management | Real Estate Management | Mother & Child Welfare Advocacy.